romaninsh/dorm/docs/src/2-expressions-and-queries.md

 # Expressions and Queries

-In DORM, query is a dynamic representation of a SQL query.
+In Vantage, query is a dynamic representation of a SQL query.
 You already saw how `sql::Table` is creating `sql::Query`, now it's time to learn how `sql::Query` works.

 Query owes it's flexibility to `Expressions` or more specifically to a `Chunk` trait.
 Any type